Ratu, Ranchi: Demographics

 According to the 2011 Census of India, Ratu had a total population of 22,379, of which 11,521 (51%) were males and 10,858 (49%) were females.
 Population in the age range 0–6 years was 2,863.
 The total number of literate persons in Ratu was 15,980 (81.88% of the population over 6 years).

-Infrasturcture
+Infrastructure

 According to the District Census Handbook 2011, Ranchi, Ratu covered an area of 8.85 km2.
 Among the civic amenities, it had 33.5 km roads with both closed and open drains, the protected water supply involved uncovered well, hand pump.
 It had 3,863 domestic electric connections, 150 road lighting points.
 Among the medical facilities, it had 4 hospitals, 1 dispensary, 1 health centre, 1 family welfare centre, 1 maternity and child welfare centre, 1 maternity home, 10 medicine shops.
 Among the educational facilities it had 2 primary schools, 2 middle schools, 1 secondary school, 1 senior secondary school.
 It had 4 non-formal education centres (Sarva Shiksha Abhiyan).
 Among the social, recreational and cultural facilities it had 3 cinema theatres, 4 auditorium/ community halls.
 Three important commodities it produced were ball bearing, wood/ timber, oil mill products.
 It had the branch offices of 3 nationalised banks.